milliemince/eBay-shipping-predictions/README.md

 # Predicting eBay Delivery Times
 ## Millie M, Meghna L, Hannah M, Nate D, Indiana H

+##Discussion Outline
+### Data
+In our project, we trained X models to try to find the best architecture to predict shipping times.
+We can compare these models by looking at the loss for each of them.

+### Model Evaluation
+To evaluate our model, we created scatter plots to visualize the predicted vs. actual shipping dates, and categorized these by product category and price.
+We also created a scatter plot of predicted vs actual shipping dates, categorized by product category or price to look at our predictions.
+We tested this on the quiz data that was provided by eBay and had the following results.

+We will also see if the model performs well on certain subsects of the data, aka, bias!

+### Comparison
+To see how our work compares to others, we looked at the other competitors in the eBay competition and the leaderboard.

+### Findings
+We have shown that it is possible to predict delivery times using XGBoost.
+To support our claim, we can look at the accuracy of our predictions.

+We have also shown that it is possible to determine the most important features in predicting delivery times for the eBay dataset.

+We can look at the weights for each of the features in our dataset after using XGBoost’s decision trees to determine the highest weighted features. *insert tutorial about using XGBoost trees to find the most important features*

 ## Methods Outline
 ### Overview
 To create our neural network model and attain our results, we used a number of tools for the different stages of our project.
 To construct our model, we used Pytorch, sklearn, and Jupyter notebooks for most of our development.
 We ran our code on the Pomona High Performance Computing servers to utilize more GPU power.
 We used linear regression models with regularization penalties, as well as XGBoost, to infer which features were the most important for predicting (a) the handling time, and (b) the shipment time.
 Finally, we plan to use this information to engineer our features that will be used as input to a CNN.